dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 `0x100000` \+ (Slide Value in HEX \* `0x200000`) = Your original HEX value(if not then add +1 to your slide value)

-Now navigate into your config.plist and add your slide value with the rest of your boot arguments(for us it would be `slide=0` when using `0x100000`).If this value still gives you errors then you many proceed to the second largest `Start` value and so on.
+Now navigate into your config.plist and add your slide value with the rest of your boot arguments(for us it would be `slide=0` when using `0x100000`).
+If this value still gives you errors then you many proceed to the second largest `Start` value and so on.

 Sometimes you may find that when you calculate slide that you receive super small vales like `slide=-0.379150390625`, when this happens round this to `slide=0`.